Salsa Verde or “Green Sauce”

 Mexican food gets a bad rep for being greasy, heavy and, unhealthy but stop and think for a second.
 Salsa is nothing but concentrated vegetables.

 It’s the tastiest way ever to get your daily veggies.
 You can eat as much as you want guilt-free.
-It’s rare that your favorite food can be the healthiest food too so enjoy.
+It’s rare that your favorite food can be the healthiest food too.
+So enjoy.

 How to Make Salsa Verde